slingr-stack/slingr-docs/content/en/getting-started/getting/first-steps/event-planner/firstchanges.md

 ---
-title: "First changes to our app"
+title: "First changes"
-lead: "Creating a new field in the existing 'Events' entity"
+lead: "Summary: Creating a new field in the existing 'Events' entity"
 date: 2020-11-16T13:59:39+01:00
 lastmod: 2020-11-16T13:59:39+01:00
 draft: false